 Careers support for military veterans with a disability

-The Disabled Veterans' Careers Team are a specialist team within the OU's Careers and Employability Service.
-We work with recipients of the Open University Disabled Veterans Scholarship Fund and other disabled military veterans studying across the university.
+The OU Careers and Employability Services aims to provide specialist support to recipients of the Open University Disabled Veterans Scholarship Fund and other disabled military veterans studying across the university.

 You can email us at firstname.lastname@example.org for help with the following support and resources: